nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Then, the `removeModuleWithCode()` operation is called in `UniqueModuleList`. `UniqueModuleList#removeModuleWithCode()` will remove the module with the specified code from the module list.

-Given below is the example usage scenario and how the delete module mecahnism behaves at each step.
+Given below is the example usage scenario and how the delete module mechanism behaves at each step.

 Step 1.
 The user launches the application.
-Facultype is initialized with the module `CS2103` in the addressbook.
+FaculType is initialized with the module `CS2103` in the Addressbook.

 Step 2.
-The user executes the command `delmod m/CS2103` to delete the module with the module code CS2103 in the addressbook.
+The user executes the command `delmod m/CS2103` to delete the module with the module code CS2103 in the Addressbook.

 Step 3.
 The `delmod` command then calls `Model#deleteModule()` after checking for the existence of the specified module.